 Jordan Peterson isn’t very controversial in the libertarian movement.
 He has been invited to libertarian events to speak about the virtues of free speech (and that’s a good thing), and many liberty-minded websites praise him on a regular basis.
 He considers himself a “classic British liberal”, and talks about the importance of individualism.
 So where exactly would I then advocate carefulness?

-In a recent interview on the BBC’s daily politics, a show which has guests on for their specific expertise, but which lets all of the guests weigh in on all of the issue, Peterson discussed the issue of gambling.
+In an interview on the BBC’s daily politics, a show which has guests on for their specific expertise, but which lets all of the guests weigh in on all of the issue, Peterson discussed the issue of gambling.
 As a psychologist, he discusses the issue of addiction, but on the question about the legitimacy of a ban on gambling, the conversation took a different turn:

 Peterson is willing to take a pragmatic point of view on gambling, since its effects would be more damaging if it were outlawed, but other than that the psychologist does not only not make a liberal defence of an individual’s freedom to gamble, he also provides the reason why an individual wouldn’t have the right to gamble.
 The “social good” is usually something that makes us shudder when politicians and administrators throw it at us, whenever they overtax or completely ban an activity.
 Mark Littlewood from the Institute of Economic Affairs (IEA) makes the relevant point that would be defended by an actual classical liberal: it’s fun.
 A more Students For Liberty-type approach would probably be: “It’s fun!
 Mind your own business!”
 Since when do I have to justify myself as an individual for my action in front of a collective set of morality?
 Even if it doesn’t do my neighbour any good, I’m not hurting him, so who is he to judge?